kolaoba/R_AirQualityScripts/notebooks/R_powerofnames.md

 |--------------------------------------------------------------------------------------------------|
 | <img src="../plots/diurnplot.jpeg" style="width:100.0%" alt="Diurnal Plot for O3, NOx and CO" /> |

+From this comparison, we can see the depletion of CO and NO<sub>x</sub>
+to generate the secondary pollutant O<sub>3</sub> at relatively higher temperatures (when the sun is up at noon) in the day.

-I may have rushed you at the end there with the print statements but we’ll explore stacking plots in another post.
+I may have rushed you at the end there with the print statements and “bquote” but we’ll explore stacking plots and parsing text in another post.

+## TL;DR

+From basic understanding of the variables present in your dataset, to the ability to replace core properties of rather complex objects, the names() function is a stronger tool in your toolbox than you might think.

-Thanks for reading!
+### Thanks for reading!

+Please like, share and follow to spread the good woRd.
+Also don’t forget to leave a comment, I’d love for some feedback to improve on my writing and code.

+### Happy Sunday!